kloknibor/motioneye-to-mqtt/README.md

    e.g. /share/motioneye/scripts/motioneye-to-mqtt OFF

 All done, motioneye will now publish the state of motion over MQTT and the last motion snapshot as well.

+ONLY tested with a samba share so far!